 You can give your child more structure at home if you lay out clear routines.
 Post a daily schedule that reminds her of what she's supposed to do throughout the day.
 This helps her stay on task.
 It should include specific times to wake up, eat, play, do homework and chores, and go to bed.

 Studies on diets have mixed results, but some experts believe food that's good for the brain could be helpful.
 Things that are high in protein, like eggs, meat, beans, and nuts, may help your child concentrate better.
 You may also want to replace simple carbs, like candy and white bread, with complex ones, like pears and whole-grain bread.
 Talk to your pediatrician before making any big changes in what your child eats.

 While many kids bounce off the walls after they eat junk food, there isn’t any strong evidence that sugar is a cause of ADHD.
 The role of food additives isn't certain, either.
 Some parents believe preservatives and food colorings make symptoms worse, and the American Academy of Pediatrics says it's reasonable to avoid them.

 ADHD and Television

-The link between television and ADHD is unclear, but the American Academy of Pediatrics suggests limiting young children's exposure.
-The group discourages TV viewing for kids under 2 and recommends no more than two hours a day for older kids.
+The link between sitting in front of the tube and ADHD isn't clear, but the American Academy of Pediatrics suggests you limit your young child's screen time.
+The group discourages TV viewing for kids under 2 and suggests no more than 2 hours a day for older kids.
 To help your child develop attention skills, encourage activities like games, blocks, puzzles, and reading.

-There is no surefire way to prevent ADHD in children, but there are steps you can take to reduce the risk.
-You can increase your chance of your child not having ADHD by staying healthy during pregnancy.
-Start by avoiding alcohol, drugs, and tobacco during pregnancy.
-Children whose mothers smoked during pregnancy are twice as likely to develop ADHD.
+There's no surefire way to keep your kid from getting it, but there are steps you can take to cut the risk.
+When you're pregnant, avoid alcohol, drugs, and tobacco.
+Kids whose mothers smoke during pregnancy may be twice as likely to get ADHD.

 American Academy of Pediatrics news brief